blox/blox/cluster-state-service/internal/Readme.md

 # Testing

 ## End to end tests
-These tests call the Event Stream Handler (ESH) APIs using the swagger generated client.
-They use ECS APIs to start tasks etc. and exercise the ESH consumer to consume events from the ECS event-stream and update the local state in etcd.
-The ESH client is then used to exercise the APIs supported by the ESH.
+These tests call the cluster-state-service (CSS) APIs using the swagger generated client.
+They use ECS APIs to start tasks etc. and exercise the CSS consumer to consume events from the ECS event-stream and update the local state in etcd.
+The CSS client is then used to exercise the APIs supported by the CSS.

 ### What are the assumptions made?
-* ESH server is running locally.
+* CSS server is running locally.
 * An ECS cluster has already been created with at least one Container Instance registered to it.
 You can specify the cluster name by using the `ECS_CLUSTER` envrionment variable (This step can be automated in the future versions of the test suite by creating a test cluster and launching an EC2 instance with user data enabling to register itself to the created cluster).

 ### How to run the test suite?